-There have been no significant purchases to heritage assets in 2016-17 but there have been some additions to the museum collections in the last two years.
+There have been no significant purchases to heritage assets in 2017-18 but there have been some additions to the museum collections in the last two years.
 Individually these have not been thought significant so there is no separate valuation included in the Balance Sheet for purchased items.
-In 2016-17, there was a donation worth £500,000 and this has been included based on Insurance value.